-How to Get a Writ of Seizure and Sale to Enforce a Judgment
+How to Get an Order for Seizure and Sale to Enforce a Judgment

-Having obtained a court judgment in your favour, you (Judgment Creditor) can take out an enforcement action against the other party (Judgment Debtor) if the Judgment Debtor has not complied with the court judgment.
+Having obtained a court order in your favour, you (the Judgment Creditor) can take out an enforcement action against the other party (the Judgment Debtor) if the Judgment Debtor has not complied with the court order.

-To comply with the court judgment means to pay the judgment debt (as specified in the court judgment) owed to the judgment creditor.
+To comply with the court order means to pay the judgment debt (as specified in the court order) owed to the judgment creditor.

 In all civil claims (which typically involves a private party suing another private individual or organisation), the Judgment Creditor is responsible for enforcing the judgment (i.e. taking action to ensure that the Judgment Debtor pays the judgment debt).

 On the other hand, in criminal trials (where the State is involved in prosecuting accused persons), the State is actively involved in ensuring that convicted persons serve out their sentences.

 An enforcement order for seizure and sale of property (previously known as a “Writ of Seizure and Sale”) is one of the options available for enforcement of court orders.

 What is an Enforcement Order for Seizure and Sale of Property?

 Under an enforcement order for seizure and sale of property, the Judgment Creditor can request the court, who then authorises the Bailiff, to seize property belonging to the Judgment Debtor to pay the judgment debt.
 Bailiffs are officers of the court who are empowered to handle enforcement proceedings commenced by parties in respect of court orders.

 The Judgment Debtor’s premises may be accessed in order to seize his/her property.
 The seized property may later be sold via public auction (see below).